-NUA Worksheet (keep for your records) F Α. Enter the amount from Form 1099-R, box 3 Α В. Enter the amount from Form 1099-R, box 2a В C. Divide line A by line B and enter the result as a decimal (rounded to at least three places) C D. Enter the amount from Form 1099-R, box 6 E. Capital gain portion of NUA.
+NUA Worksheet (keep for your records) Α. Enter the amount from Form 1099-R, box 3 A В. Enter the amount from Form 1099-R, box 2a В C. Divide line A by line B and enter the result as a decimal (rounded to at least three places) C D. Enter the amount from Form 1099-R, box 6 D E. Capital gain portion of NUA.
 Multiply line C by line D E F. Ordinary income portion of NUA.
 Subtract line E from line D F G. Total capital gain portion of distribution.
 Add lines A and E. Enter here and on Form 4972, line 6.
-On the dotted line next to line 6, write "NUA" and the amount from line E above G

-Death Benefit Worksheet (keep for your records)

-A. Enter the amount from Form 1099-R, box 3, or, if you are including NUA in taxable income, the amount from line G of the NUA Worksheet A B. Enter the amount from Form 1099-R, box 2a, plus, if you are including NUA in taxable income, the amount from Form 1099-R, box 6 В C. Divide line A by line B and enter the result as a decimal (rounded to at least three places) C D. Enter your share of the death benefit exclusion E. Multiply line D by line C E Subtract line E from line A. Enter here and on Form 4972, line 6

-Applies only for participants who died before August 21, 1996.
-If there are multiple recipients of the distribution, the allowable death benefit exclusion must be allocated among the recipients in the same proportion that they share the distribution.
+On the dotted line next to line 6, write "NUA" and the amount from line E above G Death Benefit Worksheet (keep for your record s) A. Enter the amount from Form 1099-R, box 3, or, if you are including NUA in taxable income, the amount from line G of the NUA Worksheet A В. Enter the amount from Form 1099-R, box 2a, plus, if you are including NUA in taxable income, the amount from Form 1099-R, box 6 В C. Divide line A by line B and enter the result as a decimal (rounded to at least three places) C D. Enter your share of the death benefit exclusion D E. Multiply line D by line C E F. Subtract line E from line A. Enter here and on Form 4972, line 6 F thė a lies only for participants who died before August 21, 1996.
+If there are multiple recipi illowable death benefit exclusion must be allocated among the recipients in the same a the distribution. ents of the distribution proportion that they

-Page 4 Form 4972 (2005)
+Form 4972 (2009) Page 4